aperezdc/notmuch-addrlookup-c/README.md

 - The output format can be set to Mutt-compatible, which many existing tools know how to handle.

+- The output can also be set to aerc compatible.

 - It automatically searches for addresses in the `To:`, `Cc:`, `Bcc:`, and `From:` message headers, and sorts them out by most frequently seen.
   This usually renders more relevant results.